AdamKaniasty/BigDataFinancePipeline/README.md

 - Hive is used as the external schema/catalog over curated and analytics Parquet tables and for light `SELECT ...
 LIMIT` queries.
 - Hive runs in local MapReduce mode in this stack; larger scans like `SELECT COUNT(*)` can be slow, so heavier analytics are handled in Spark.
 - All non-trivial computation and validation (ETL, analytics, sanity checks) are done in Spark using `spark-submit`.

+## License
+Copyright (c) 2026 Igor Kołodziej and Adam Kaniasty.

+Licensed under the Apache License, Version 2.0.
+See the LICENSE file for details.